Circulation October 12, 1999

 Endpoint

-Key result: Enoxaparin showed noninferiority to unfractionated heparin for the primary endpoint, though it was associated with slightly higher rates of major bleeding.
+Key result: Enoxaparin was non-inferior to unfractionated heparin for ischemic outcomes but was associated with a statistically significant increase in major bleeding.

 Tailored to your role